-Several cetacean species – aquatic mammals including beluga whales, bottlenose dolphins and even orcas – have been recorded imitating human speech, even mastering recognizable English language sounds such as “hello,” “one, two,” and “A, B, C” when prompted by trainers.
+Several cetacean species – aquatic mammals including beluga whales, bottlenose dolphins, and orcas – have been recorded imitating human speech, even mastering recognizable English language sounds such as “hello,” “one, two,” and “A, B, C” when prompted by trainers.

-While certainly fascinating, there are ethical considerations here, and previous studies in this area have been rightly subject to much criticism from animal welfare advocates.
+While undoubtedly fascinating, there are ethical considerations here, and previous studies in this area have been rightly criticized by animal welfare advocates.

 For example, in one notoriously contentious NASA-funded experiment from the 1960s, a bottlenose dolphin named “Peter” was taught to imitate human sounds to teach dolphins to speak English.